mobxjs/mobx/docs/README.md

 import { makeAutoObservable } from "mobx"
 import { observer } from "mobx-react"

-// Model the application state class Timer {
+// Model the application state. class Timer {
     secondsPassed = 0